hayes28/hayes28/README.md

 education:
 [
-  "Associate's Degree in Liberal Arts from Tulsa Community College", "Degree in Computer Science from Holberton",
+  "Associate's Degree in Liberal Arts from Tulsa Community College", "Degree in Computer Science from Atlas School",
 ]

 fields_of_interests: